dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 In the example above, the files `BDNF.fasta`, `CMOS.fasta`, `CXCR4.fasta`, and `EXPH5.fasta` will be written to the output directory, but not `KIAA1549.fasta` because no sequences were found.

 Identifying loci in the sequence records through word matching is not expected to be perfect, and there may be non-target sequences in the resulting fasta files.
-For this reason, the fasta files should be subjected to orthology filtering before attempting to create sequence alignments or performing analyses.
+For this reason, the fasta files should be subjected to orthology filtering before attempting to create sequence alignments or performing analyses, as described in the next section.

 ---------------